y3owk1n/govim/README.md

 **Multi-monitor notes:**

 - Grid automatically activates on the screen containing your mouse cursor
-- Cell sizes adapt to screen resolution (smaller cells on larger displays)
+- Cell sizes automatically adapt to each screen's resolution and aspect ratio
 - Works seamlessly on ultra-wide (21:9, 32:9) and vertical monitor setups
 - Switching monitors requires re-activating grid mode to adapt to new screen